aimanmutasem/HalluRE-Med/README.md

 If you use this benchmark or code, please cite:

 ```
-Solyman, A., Zappatore, M., Jeon, G., Chehri, A., Rahouti, M., Alfatemi, A., & Toseef, M.
-HalluRE-Med: A Unified Benchmark for Evaluating Hallucinations in Large Language Models
-for Biomedical Relation Extraction.
-IEEE Journal of Biomedical and Health Informatics.
+The paper is under review .... : )
 ```

 ## License / Contact

 Corresponding author: Aiman Solyman (aiman.solyman@unesp.br).
-See the paper for full author affiliations and dataset citations (ChemProt, DDI, DCE, BioRED).
+See the paper for dataset citations (ChemProt, DDI, DCE, BioRED).

-HalluRE-Med is built for research on **biomedical NLP**, **LLM reliability**, and **trustworthy medical AI**.